 Given the above, it’s perfect for product photography since you want images to load quickly on your site and print on catalogs or postcards.

 What is it: TIFF files are uncompressed files that a step between RAW and JPEG.
-After editing your RAW file, you save it as a TIFF, which is the final image.
-The main difference between TIFF and JPEG is that the colors are in CMYK, which is what printing presses use.
+After editing your RAW file, you save it as a TIFF.
+The main difference between TIFF and JPEG is that TIFF stores colors in CMYK format, which is what printing presses use.
 So the colors can be more accurate for printing.
 However, these days, with advances in printing technology, the differences are too minor to notice.

 For product photos, which are mostly used for the web and smaller prints, TIFF is not needed.